harveymmaunders/api/client-samples/java/rest/README.md

 ## Configuring the Java Client

 ### Properties
-Make these changes to the `META-INF/microprofile-config.properties` resource file
+Make these changes to the `META-INF/microprofile-config.properties` resource file.
+Alternatively, you can use the [`CreateConfig`](./src/main/java/com/ms/infra/example/application/CreateConfig.java) script to help generate it for you.

 | Property Name                     | Description                                                                             | Required |
 |-----------------------------------|-----------------------------------------------------------------------------------------|----------|